Promoting the economy and employment

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ministry of Finance and Economic Planning
+Lead executing agency: Ministry of Economic Planning and Finance (MINECOFIN)

 Overall term: 2016 to 2019